 A purchased grave (sometimes referred to as a private grave) is one where the Exclusive Right of Burial has been purchased for a period of 100 years from the date of purchase, and will be excavated to a depth which will allow the eventual interment of one or two coffins.
+Cremated remains as well as coffins can be interred in this type of grave but only after the last coffin burial has taken place.
 The Exclusive Right of Burial entitles the purchaser to determine who else shall be interred in the grave to a maximum of two bodies (the word 'body' refers to either a coffin burial or cremated remains burial) and permits the holder of the rights to erect a memorial.
-Any additional burial of cremated remains would be at the sole discretion of the Parish Council.
+Any additional burial of cremated remains would be at the sole discretion of the Clerk.

 Please be aware that when a grave in Old Catton Cemetery is purchased, what the purchaser is actually buying is the Exclusive Right of Burial for a period of 100 years, which may be renewed for a further period on expiry.
 The purchaser is not buying the grave freehold and will not own the land.
 The holder has only purchased the right to determine who may be buried in the grave, and whose cremated remains may also be interred in the grave.
+Exclusive Right of Burial will only be granted in the case of where there is sufficient burial space.